 1) a number of instances in which the user performed a map click with respect to the location entity being valued;

 2) a number of instances in which the user requested directions to the location entity being valued;

 3) a number of instances in which the user has checked-in to the location entity being valued;

 4) a number of instances in which the user has transacted with the location entity as evidenced by data obtained from a mobile payment system or virtual wallet;

 5) a number of instances in which the user has performed a web search query with respect to the location entity being valued.

-Other benefits of location history
+Other benefits of mobile location history

 This next potential feature was one that I tested to see if it was working, querying location history.
 It didn’t seem to be active at this point:

 For example, a user may enter a search query that references the user’s historical location (e.g. “Thai restaurant I ate at last Thursday”).
 When it is recognized that the search query references the user’s location history, then the user’s location history can be analyzed in light of the search query.
 Thus, for example, the user location history can be analyzed to identify any Thai restaurants visited on a certain date and then provide such restaurants as results in response to the search query.